4 Types of Kick Drums and How to Mix Them

 However, it won’t cut through on laptops or cheap headphones because there’s nothing really going on in the kick above 100 Hz.
+Here's what that would sound like through something like a phone speaker.

-Here, parallel harmonic distortion can help, and you have a couple of options to that end.
+Here, parallel harmonic distortion can help, and you have a couple of options.
 First is the subtle approach, where you add excitement to the signal in parallel to bring out its harmonics.
 Let’s take our 808, send it to an auxiliary track, and place.

-It doesn’t spoil our recording, yet still helps the 808 cut through on smaller sound systems.
+Yet still helps the timbre 808 cut through on smaller sound systems:

 On its own, it sounds like this:

-But put back in the mix, we have this:
+But put back in the mix, we have this.

 Notice there isn’t a good deal of subharmonic information in this kind of kick.
 Most of the meat comes around the 80–100 Hz range, with some knocking reinforcement around 200–250 Hz.
 In many modern mixes, you might attenuate around 500 Hz on a kick to extirpate that “beach ball” sound.
 But in this instance, that’s not so much of a worry—in fact, overprocessing of any kind can be counterproductive.
 The kick is presented in a relatively natural state.

 The neo-soul kick is a personal favorite of mine, and in a way, you can trace its roots directly back to the 70s funk kit.
-It tends to be quite dead, like the 70s kit.
+It tends to be quite dead, like the 1970s kit.
 It also isn’t often as loud as it appears—at least not metrically.